 There is a lot to consider.
 Do you need help ensuring that you pick a plan that’s the right mix of costs and benefits or ensuring you have access to existing providers and prescriptions?
 Have a local Medicare agent guide you through the process.

 Did you know that every Medicare Advantage plan is rated annually?
-The Centers for Medicare & Medicaid Services (CMS) publishes Medicare Advantage (Medicare Part C) Star Ratings every year.
+The Centers for Medicare & Medicaid Services (CMS) publishes Medicare Advantage (Medicare Part C) Star Ratings yearly.

 The Star Rating system measures the quality of health and prescription drug services received by Medicare beneficiaries enrolled in the plans.
 The plans are measured by five categories, on a scale of 1 to 5—with 5 being the best: customer service, preventative care, managing chronic conditions, plan responsiveness, and member complaints, including those when leaving the plan.
 The Star Rating system can help narrow your Medicare plan choices.

-Make sure you choose a plan with a high Star Rating and the right mix for your budget and health.
-A local Medicare agent can ensure that you get all that while maintaining relationships with your doctors and the prescription drugs you depend on.
+Make sure you choose a plan that’s right for your health and budget.
+A local Medicare agent can help you maintain relationships with your doctors and the prescription drugs you depend on.